Cyrusssss/aeonbanklibrary/README.md

 3. Docker
    - to build docker image or run the image as container locally

-## How to build
+## How to build & run

+Project code repo is hosted over Github and is already configured with Github Action for CI/CD to AWS for the branch `prd`, so you do not need to do any manual deployment work.

+As for the other branch, `dev`, below are the steps on how to build and run docker image locally as docker container.

+1. Compile the java maven project
-1. `mvn clean install -Pdev`
+   - command: `mvn clean install -Pdev`
    - `-Pdev` mean build the app using profile `dev`, you may change to `prd` or any other available profiles.

+2. Build docker image
-2. `docker build -t aeonbanklibrary-app .`
+   - command: `docker build -t aeonbanklibrary-app .`
-   - build the project as docker image
-3. `docker save -o aeonbanklibrary-app.tar aeonbanklibrary-app:latest`
-   - now you have the docker image .tar file, which can used to do deployment, for example upload to AWS ECR.

-## How to run in localhost
+3. Remove existing docker container
-1. `docker rm -f aeonbanklibrary-container`
+   - command: `docker rm -f aeonbanklibrary-container`

-   - this will remove existing container
+4. The docker image in docker container, and port forward port 8080 to host
-2. `docker run -d -p 8080:8080 --name aeonbanklibrary-container aeonbanklibrary-app`
+   - command: `docker run -d -p 8080:8080 --name aeonbanklibrary-container aeonbanklibrary-app`

-   - this will run the docker image in docker container, and exposing the port 8080.
+5. (Optional) To get docker image .tar file for manually deployment purpose
+   - command: `docker save -o aeonbanklibrary-app.tar aeonbanklibrary-app:latest`

+## Production Server Information

+Production is hosted over Amazon Web Services, below are the information for respective part of the system.

+### AWS RDS (Mysql DB ver.
+8.0)
+- URL: aeonbanklibrary.c9qm6semu9r3.ap-southeast-1.rds.amazonaws.com
+- Port: 3306
+- Username: cyrus
+- Password: Cyrus12345

+### AWS ECS (to access this project API endpoint)
+- URL: library-new-alb-1867973931.ap-southeast-1.elb.amazonaws.com
+- Port: 8080

 ## API documentation